Dave Eichelberger: Professional career

-Eichelberger has twelve professional victories.
-Four of which came on the PGA Tour, plus six Champions Tour triumphs.
+In addition, Eichelberger added 456 cuts made in 476 starts on the PGA Tour Champions.
 On his way to a win at the 2002 Emerald Coast Classic, Eichelberger made a hole-in-one from 185 yards at the par 3 eighth hole during the first round of play.

+Personal life

 Although he is a native Texan, Eichelberger lived most of his adult life in New Canaan, Connecticut.
 In 2003, he moved to Honolulu, Hawaii, where he lives today with his wife, son and daughter – fraternal twins.